-Princeton University is pleased to announce a search for Ludwig Princeton Scholars, a new program aimed at attracting talented early-career scientists (0-2 years from PhD, MD, or clinical training).
+Princeton University is pleased to announce a search for Ludwig Princeton Scholars, a program aimed at attracting talented early-career scientists (0-2 years from PhD, MD, or clinical training).
 The program centers on cancer metabolism, broadly defined to include technology development, computation, biological studies, drug development, and clinical trials relevant to diet, metabolism, cancer, cell growth, metastasis, autophagy, microbiome, and/or the immune system.
 Scholars will be housed at the new Ludwig Princeton Branch on Princeton University's campus, or in collaborating labs at the Cancer Institute of New Jersey.
 Appropriate backgrounds include a Ph.D. in biology, chemistry, computer science, engineering, physics or an M.D.
 Appointment will be to a postdoctoral or more senior research position, with a competitive salary and possibility of renewal for up to five years.
-Scholars will be given a substantial degree of independence, with mentorship from at least 2 faculty members, one of whom must be a full member of the Ludwig Princeton Branch (currently, these are Yibin Kang, Josh Rabinowitz, and Eileen White).
+Scholars will be given a substantial degree of independence, with mentorship from at least 2 faculty members, one of whom must be a member of the Ludwig Princeton Branch (currently, these are Yibin Kang, Josh Rabinowitz, Eileen White, and Michael Skinnider).
 Scholars may have the opportunity to perform a modest amount of teaching on Princeton's campus, according to a plan they may develop in conjunction with their mentors.
 While teaching, a Scholar may hold a secondary appointment as a Lecturer in an appropriate department, pending sufficient course enrollments and the approval of the Dean of the Faculty.
-Scholars will be appointed on a rolling basis.
-Please feel free to contact Panina Zaurov (email@example.com) with any inquiries about the Ludwig Princeton Scholars Program.
-To apply online, please visit https://www.princeton.edu/acad-positions/position/26581 and submit a cover letter, curriculum vitae which includes a list of publications, a brief statement (1-2 pages) of research interests and goals, and contact information for three references.
+Learn more about Ludwig Princeton Branch by visiting our website: https://ludwigcancer.princeton.edu/ Scholars will be appointed on a rolling basis.
+Please feel free to contact the Branch at (firstname.lastname@example.org) with any inquiries about the Ludwig Princeton Scholars Program.
+To apply online, please visit https://www.princeton.edu/acad-positions/position/32363 and submit a cover letter, curriculum vitae which includes a list of publications, a brief statement (1-2 pages) of research interests and goals, and contact information for three references.
 These positions are subject to the University's background check policy.

 Princeton University is a vibrant community of scholarship and learning that stands in the nation's service and in the service of all nations.
 Chartered in 1746, Princeton is the fourth-oldest college in the United States.
 Princeton is an independent, coeducational, nondenominational institution that provides undergraduate and graduate instruction in the humanities, social sciences, natural sciences and engineering.As a world-renowned research university, Princeton seeks to achieve the highest levels of distinction in the discovery and transmission of knowledge and understanding.
 At the same time, Princeton is distinctive among research universities in its commitment to undergraduate teaching.Today, more than 1,100 faculty members instruct approximately 5,200 undergraduate students and 2,600 graduate students.
 The University's generous financial aid program ensures that talented students from all economic backgrounds can afford a Princeton education.